os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 * `destroy-window => (win, proc)` - When window is destroyed
 * `attention => (args, options)` - Signal when a new instance of a singleton application is launched

-To broadcast events to your application use:
+To broadcast events to all running applications you can use:

 ```javascript
 core.broadcast('ApplicationName', 'event-name', 1, 2, 3)